vacp2p/rfc/specs/waku/waku-v2.md

    environments, where resources or the environment is restricted in some fashion.
 E.g.:

-- limited bandwidth, cpu, memory, disk, battery, etc
+- limited bandwidth, CPU, memory, disk, battery, etc
 - not being publicly connectable
 - only being intermittently connected; mostly-offline